 Bouvet's goal is to be as environment-friendly as possible.
 Action in this area is described in a separate report concerning CSR on the group's website.
-Bouvet has initiated a process of securing certification as an Eco-Lighthouse.
-The offices in Kristiansand, Oslo, Grenland and Trondheim have been certified, and more offices are due to be follow suit during 2015.
+Bouvet continued the process of certifying the whole company as an Eco-Lighthouse.